DheerajKukreja9554/chatApplication/README.md

 This is a learner project of chat application in java using java.net package

+## App Description

+currently this app is a realtime group chat in JAVA CLI

+Client enters with his name in the group and can chat with currently present members

+A lot to add in this in future

 ## Folder Structure

 The workspace contains two folders by default, where: